Select Page

 by | Mar 7, 2024 | World War Tour Berlin

-The Berlin Airlift, which took place from 1948 to 1949, is often considered a pivotal event in the Cold War.
-It wasn’t the sole trigger for the conflict, but it undoubtedly contributed to the escalating tensions between the United States and the Soviet Union.
-In this blog post, we will explore the context in which the Berlin Airlift occurred and evaluate its significance in the overall development of the Cold War.
+The Berlin Airlift, running from 1948 to 1949, is a classic Cold War event.
+But not the only cause of the conflict, certainly it did help to exacerbate tensions between the United States and the Soviet Union.
+Here, we analyze the context in which the Berlin Airlift took place and discuss the Berlin Airlift’s part in the whole development of the Cold War.

 The Post-World War II Landscape

 After World War II, Germany was divided into four military occupation zones controlled by the Allied forces: the United States, the Soviet Union, Great Britain, and France.
-The city of Berlin, located deep within the Soviet zone, was also divided into four sectors.
-This division allowed for resentment and mistrust to fester between the Soviet Union and the Western Allies, setting the stage for the Cold War.
+Deep within the Soviet zone Berlin was also divided into four sectors.
+In relation to this division, resentment and mistrust developed between the Soviet Union and the Western Allies, sequencing the Cold War.

 Tensions Rising in Berlin

-In 1948, the Soviet Union, concerned about the influence of Western powers, decided to cut off all road, rail, and water access to West Berlin, hoping to force the Allies to abandon their sectors.
-The aim was to weaken the Western position in Germany and potentially make the whole of Berlin fall under Soviet control.
-However, cutting off supplies to the city posed a significant humanitarian dilemma.
+In 1948, the Soviets concluded that their presence in Germany could be used to their advantage and acted to cut off all road, rail and water access to West Berlin in order to force the Allies, like Britain, to leave their sectors.
+The idea was to force a weakening of the West position in Germany and perhaps even put the whole of Berlin under Soviet rule.
+But a supply cut to the city presented a large humanitarian quandary.

 Enter the Berlin Airlift.